kiran385/kiran385-SummerIntership2024_22it060/README.md

 **Implementation:**

 Conducted thorough testing of all modules to identify and fix bugs.
 Tested the website on mobile to indentify and fix bugs.
 And also optimize performance of lighthouse.

+## **🌟 Summary**
+Throughout the internship, I successfully completed multiple modules of the hostel management website, demonstrated proficiency in web development, user interface design, and collaborative project execution, and gained valuable experience in developing user-centric applications.
+This detailed breakdown showcases my ability to manage and execute multiple projects efficiently, along with continuous learning and application of new skills.

+## **🤝 Connect with Me**
+Email: [kiranbaraiya0308@gmail.com]

+Thank you for visiting my project!
+Feel free to reach out if you have any questions or feedback. ✨